Online guide

 Food, culture & leisure

-In the refectories there are dishes for every taste: stews, salads, meat, fish, vegetarian and vegan dishes.
+The canteens offer dishes for every taste: stews, salads, meat, fish, vegetarian and vegan dishes.
 There are typical German meals and dishes from all over the world.
+For example, our MENSA GLOBAL menu line stands for international cuisine and is 100% plant-based.

-In addition to the dining halls, there are cafeterias offering a small selection of hot and cold snacks.
+In addition to the cafeterias, there are cafés that offer a small selection of cold and hot snacks.

-Detailed information and the menus of the refectories and cafeterias can be found in the food section.
+Detailed information and the menus can be found in the food section.

 Looking for leisure activities?
-The International Offices of the respective universities and university of applied sciences offer day trips, theatre visits, discussion groups and more.
+The international offices at the respective universities and colleges offer day trips, theatre visits, discussion groups and more.

-The canteens and cafeterias of Student Services also offer opportunities to linger around and get to know other students.
-The residents of the residence halls also organise informal meetings.
-Go there and make new friends.
+The student union's canteens and cafeterias also offer opportunities to hang out and get to know other students.
+The hall of residence tutors also organise informal meetings and events.
+Don't want to miss any events?